Kintyre/ksconf/docs/source/dyn/cli.rst

       --allow-local         Allow local/* and local.meta files to be extracted from the archive.
       --git-sanity-check {off,changed,untracked,ignored}
-                            By default 'git status' is run on the destination folder to detect working tree or index modifications before the unarchive process start.
+                            By default, 'git status' is run on the destination folder to detect working tree or index modifications before the unarchive process start.
 Sanity check choices go from least restrictive to most thorough:
-                            'off' prevents all safely checks. 'changed' aborts only upon local modifications to files tracked by git.
+                            'off' prevents all safety checks. 'changed' aborts only upon local modifications to files tracked by git.
                             'untracked' (the default) looks for changed and untracked files. 'ignored' aborts is (any) local